BirkHoll/BirkHoll/README.md

 - 👋 Hi, my name is Birk.

- - I am an Software developer trainee.
+ - I am an Software developer.
 I mainly work with C#.
 But also occasionally with Swift, etc.